CloudWithChris/cloudwithchris.com/content/blog/gpg-git-part-2.md

 - Security
 title: Using GPG Keys to sign Git Commits - Part 2
 ---
 Hopefully by now you've had a chance to read [part 1](./blog/gpg-git-part-1) of this series, which explains why you may be interested in using GPG keys to sign your commits.
 Congratulations on getting to the second part!
 In part two, we're going to focus on how I worked through setting up GPG in my Windows environment, and generating a set of keys for use.
 There were some challenges/hurdles along the way, and we'll talk through those too!
-I may do another separate blog post at a later poit on setting this up within Windows Subsystem for Linux.
-However, there are plenty of articles that alraedy focus on MacOS / Native Linux, so it isn't really the focus of this post.
+I may do another separate blog post at a later point on setting this up within Windows Subsystem for Linux.
+However, there are plenty of articles that already focus on MacOS / Native Linux, so it isn't really the focus of this post.

 In this post, I am making an assumption that you are brand new to using GPG Keys and do not yet have a master key, or any other keys in place.

 As a reminder, we'll be focusing on setting this up in a Windows environment.
 As a first step, I downloaded [GPG4win](https://www.gpg4win.org/about.html).
 This contains several useful components, including Kleopatra, which exposes a number of the commands that we'll be using in the blog post through an intuitive User Interface as an alternative if you prefer.

 Once installed, open up a command prompt window.
 While not required, if you haven't used it before - I'd encourage you to try out the [Windows Terminal](https://aka.ms/terminal) which is available through the Windows Store.
-It's a great piece of software, which allows you to interact with several commandline environments (e.g. PowerShell, PowerShell Core, Command Prompt, Several distributions of Windows Subsystem, Azure Cloud Shell, and even [connect directly to VMs in the cloud](https://www.thomasmaurer.ch/2020/05/how-to-ssh-into-an-azure-vm-from-windows-terminal-menu/)).
+It's a great piece of software, which allows you to interact with several command line environments (e.g. PowerShell, PowerShell Core, Command Prompt, Several distributions of Windows Subsystem, Azure Cloud Shell, and even [connect directly to VMs in the cloud](https://www.thomasmaurer.ch/2020/05/how-to-ssh-into-an-azure-vm-from-windows-terminal-menu/)).
 This isn't required though, as you can just use the native command line prompt application.

 **Important: Not using command prompt was one of my main hurdles when setting up in my own environment.
 My local preference is to use PowerShell rather than Command Prompt.
 After spending a lot of time digging into this, I discovered (with thanks to [this helpful gist](https://gist.github.com/chrisroos/1205934#gistcomment-2862988)) that PowerShell may impact the encoding of the output file, which causes later issues.
 I'll explain a little later - but keep this in mind if you do insist on using PowerShell.**